albertoruibal/carballo_cs/readme.md

 It only implements the UCI interface to be used in chess GUIs like Arena.

-The performance of the converted code is slightly slower then the original Java code.
+The performance of the converted code is slightly slower than the original Java code.

 It uses this version of Sharpen: